 By default, app protection protects the following Citrix windows:

-- Citrix logon windows - Citrix Workspace authentication dialogs are protected only on Windows operating systems.
+Citrix logon windows - Citrix Workspace authentication dialogs are protected only on Windows operating systems.
+For Linux, you must configure the app protection feature in the

 - Citrix Workspace app HDX session windows (example, managed desktop)